PostgreSQL CREATE TABLE Statement

 SELECT * FROM employees;

-✅ Copies the structure and data from employees
+✅ Copies the structure and data from employees to employees_backup.

-6. Deleting a Table (DROP TABLE
+6. Deleting a Table (DROP TABLE)

 To remove a table permanently: